maikama8/mailsent/README.md

-# Mailspoofsent
+# Mailsent

-Mailspoofsent is a versatile email sending tool that allows for both spoofed and authenticated email campaigns.
+Mailsent is a versatile email sending tool that allows for both spoofed and authenticated email campaigns.
 It provides a command-line interface for single email sending and a comprehensive web UI for managing templates, drafts, mailboxes, and large-scale campaigns.

 The tool currently delivers spoofed mails successfully to: